MNB allots HUF 200 bln at EUR/HUF swap tenders

-The National Bank of Hungary (MNB) allotted HUF 200 billion of forint swaps against euros at tenders on Monday, Hungarian news agency MTI reported the central bank as announcing.
+The National Bank of Hungary (MNB) allotted HUF 200 billion of one-month forint swaps against euros at a tender on Monday, the central bank said.
+Bids from the eleven banks participating at the tender reached EUR 1.548 bln (HUF 479 bln).

-The MNB allotted HUF 100 bln in one-month swaps and HUF 100 bln in three-month swaps.
-Bids from nine banks participating at the one-month swap tender came to EUR 956 million (HUF 298 bln).
-Bids from eight banks participating at the three-month swap tender reached EUR 942 mln (HUF 294 bln).

 The central bank introduced the tenders for the FX swaps last autumn as a "fine-tuning instrument" for market liquidity after it put a cap on placements in three-month deposits, its main sterilization instrument.